Skip to main content

 The aim of the funding is to enable more trees to be planted in non-woodland locations and close to where people live, providing a visible and lasting tribute to the coronation within local communities.

-• 2024/25 planting season, in which applications are open from 1 June 2024, and planting must be completed between September 2024 and March 2025.
+Applications are open from 1 June 2024 for the 2024/25 planting season in which planting must be completed between September 2024 and March 2025.

 Eligible groups that can apply include: